Innovoltive/InSpice/README.md

 ## License

-InSpice is licensed under the GNU General Public License v3.0 (GPL-3.0), the same license as the original InSpice project.
+InSpice is licensed under the GNU General Public License v3.0 (GPL-3.0), the same license as the original PySpice project.

 ### GNU GPL v3.0